MariaDB/MySQL External Replication

 $ mysql -u root < /path/to/dump.sql

-Note for live databases: You just need to make a local copy of the data, you don’t need to keep the primary locked until the replica has imported the data.
+Note for live databases: It is sufficient to make a local copy of the data; you don’t need to keep the primary locked until the replica has imported the data.
+Once the mysqldump

 has completed, you can release the lock on the primary by running UNLOCK TABLES